openproduce/marzipan/INSTALL.md

         exec /sbin/getty -8 -n -l /home/openproduce/marzipan/register/launch.sh 38400 tty1

+* Or, for later versions of ubuntu: sudo systemctl edit gety@tty1 and edit the second ExecStart line to read:
+  ExecStart=-/home/openproduce/marzipan/register/launch.sh --autologin openproduce

   Now do the same for tty2 and tty3 if desired.

   Now reboot.
 You should find ALT-F1 through ALT-F3 run separate copies of